 United States Supreme Court

-State Bar of Georgia Young Lawyer’s Division
+President-Elect of the State Bar of Georgia Young Lawyer’s Division

 Georgia Defense Lawyers Association

--Amicus Curiae Brief Committee Chair
+-Amicus Curiae Committee Chair

 -Formal Advisory Opinion Board, Member (2019-Present)

 DRI, Appellate Advocacy Committee Seminar Marketing Chair

 The following is a representative sampling from the past three years:

 - ABH Corporation et al v.
 Montgomery, Case No. A20A0854 (2020) – obtained reversal of trial court’s summary judgment denial in negligent security case involving an attack in the parking lot of an Atlanta convenience store.

 - Alonzo Reid v.
 Lakenin Morris et al., 2020 WL 3581177 (amicus curiae) – Co-authored amicus brief and successfully argued before the Supreme Court of Georgia on behalf of the Georgia Defense Lawyers Association in an appeal challenging the constitutionality of the active tortfeasor limitation in Georgia’s punitive damages statute;